CMU-MCDS/phoneme/README.md

 1. Download the git repo with submodules.
 ```
-git clone --recurse-submodules git@github.com:CMU-MCDS/phoneme.git [target directory]
+git clone --recurse-submodules git@github.com:CMU-MCDS/phoneme.git <TargetDir>
 ```
-The `[target directory]` can be any name you want to put this git repo in.
+The `<TargetDir>` can be any name you want to put this git repo in.
 In this README, we assume it to be `phoneme`.

 2. Set up the python virtual environment (ideally outside the directory `phoneme`).
 ```